shwetapawaar/shwetapawaar/README.md

 - 👋 Hi, I’m @shwetapawaar
-- 👀 I’m interested learning data science
+- 👀 I’m interested in learning data science
 - 🌱 I’m currently learning python and Tableau
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Pawarshweta2201@gmail.com